-You can list and filter flow data.
-The options are:
+Here you can list and filter flow data.

 - Sensor Interfaces Select the interfaces you are interested in.
-Administrators can restrict the interfaces accessible by guest accounts - Time Range Select a predefined time range, or select "Custom..." to enter a specific time interval, in order to list flows that started or ended inside the interval.
-Time zone differences between the Console server and remote Flow Sensor servers are not automatically adjusted - Flow Filtering Expression Here you can enter a filtering expression for flows.
-Click the light bulb icon on the right to open a window that shows you the correct syntax.
-Frequently-used flow filters can be saved there and reused at a later time - Output You can select several output formats, or you can type your own format.
-Click the light bulb icon on the left to open a window that shows you the correct syntax - Export If the output is not very large, it can be viewed, converted to PDF, emailed or printed. - If you need to list huge amounts of flow data, doing it solely from within the web browser may not be a good idea.
-In this case, select the "Dump" option to view the CLI command used for flow listing.
-You can execute that CLI command from the shell and forward the output to a file - Aggregation By default, flows are not aggregated.
-By clicking on the appropriate checkboxes, you can select how to aggregate flows.
-You can aggregate entire subnets by selecting src(dst)IPv4(IPv6)/<subnet bits> - Limit Flows List only the first N flows of the selected time slot - Sorting When listing flows sent by different interfaces, you can sort them according to the start time of the flows.
+Administrators can restrict the interfaces visible by guest accounts - Flow Filtering Expression Here you can enter a filtering expression for flows.
+Click the star icon on the right to open a window that shows you the correct syntax.
+Frequently-used filtering expressions can be saved there and reused at any later time - Export If the output is not very large, it can be viewed, converted to PDF, emailed or printed.
+If you need to list huge amounts of flow data, doing it solely from the web browser may not be a good idea.
+In this case, select the "CLI" option to view the shell command used for flow listing.
+You can then execute the command from the shell and forward the output to a file - Time Range Select a predefined time range, or select "Custom..." to enter a specific time interval, in order to list flows that started or ended inside that interval.
+Time zone differences between the Console server and remote Flow Sensor servers are not adjusted automatically - Limit Flows Show only the first N flows - Output You can select several output formats, or you can type in your own format (the syntax is listed at the bottom of the Flow Filtering Expression help) - Aggregation By default, flows are not aggregated.
+By checking the appropriate options, you can select how to aggregate flows.
+You can aggregate entire subnets by selecting src(dst)IPv4(IPv6)/<subnet bits> - Sorting - When listing flows sent from different interfaces, you can sort them after to the start time of the flows.
 Otherwise, flows are listed in the sequence of the selected interfaces